B100dev/B100dev/README.md

-Hi i am B100GH I am on robotics teams.
+### Hi I am B100

+- I am on the Nerds of the North FRC 568 & Tech Eagles FTC 18848.
-I am learning python and prototypeing with arduinos and breadbords.
+- I am learning python & web development.
-I want to learn java to program FTC robots.
-Additionally i am using python to code discord bots and apps.
+- I have worked on xxx python projects

+# IIIIIIIIII there is too many IIIIIII